flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 This subsystem comprises:

-- A **DSP**: Controls the motor and laser, and processes the RF signal coming from the laser.
+- A **Digital Signal Processor** (DSP): Controls the motor and laser, and processes the RF signal coming from the laser.
 - A **Sub-CPU**: A CPU package made of a **Motorola 68HC05** microcontroller, **512 B of RAM**, and **16 KB of ROM** [@io-cdrom].
 In a nutshell, the Sub-CPU runs a local program stored in ROM and controls the DSP.
 The Sub-CPU program implements copy-protection measures and they are enforced whether the main CPU 'likes it or not'.
 - A **CD Controller**: Serves as the middle-man between the CD subsystem and the rest of the console, receiving commands from main CPU (in a FIFO manner) and triggering interrupts after specific events.
 As a controller, the chip talks to the Sub-CPU and receives CD data from the DSP.
   - Furthermore, the controller bundles a DMA unit that is connected to the SPU, which allows it to stream audio directly.